cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 Generally, you won't be able to access local instances from services utilizing a VPN since localhost/LAN is not accessible from the VPN network by default.

 :::danger
-Even though `cross-seed` does have API auth, we still recommend that you...
-**Do not expose its port to untrusted networks (such as the Internet).**
+Even with API auth enabled, we still recommend that you **do not expose its port to untrusted networks (such as the Internet).**
 :::
 :::tip
 If you are having issues, your best bet is to contact your VPN software/provider support, they are your best resource.